“The 1000 Steps Kokoda Walk is a unique and well-loved tourist destination in the Dandenong Ranges.”

 Features: Birding — Wildlife

 Need to Know

-Depending on your fitness, the steps can take between 20 minutes to 1.5hrs to complete the return trip.
-Many people walk up the steps, but those who are a little fitter may run although this can be dangerous if there are too many people on site, so take caution.
+Depending on your fitness, the whole loop can take between 20 to 90 minutes to complete.
+Many runners walk up the steps, but those who are a little fitter may be able to run.
+However, this can be dangerous if there are too many people on site, so take caution.

 History & Background

 The track is a memorial to the Australian soldiers who fought in World War 2 in Kokoda, PNG.
-It provides a small insight into the conditions experienced by the Australian soldiers during 1942
+It provides a small insight into the conditions experienced by the Australian soldiers during the war.